1. The atmosphere is the envelope of_____________.

 Explanation: Meghalaya, India, receives ~11,872 mm annually.

-94. Desert regions receive rainfall less than:
+94. Desert regions receive rainfall less than_____________.

 A) 50 cm